Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/Consider1.rst

 - `Initial conditions <https://suews.readthedocs.io/en/latest/input_files/Initial_Conditions/Initial_Conditions.html>`_

-- Conducting a model spinup for a number of years allows for the influence of the conditions selected to begin with, to become no longer critical.
+- Conducting a model spinup for a number of years allows for the influence of the conditions selected to begin with to become less critical.
-- Key ones to consider
+- Key conditions to consider

-   - leaf area index (leaf-on, leaf-off)
+   - leaf area index (leaf-on, leaf-off) - this is critical for evaporation
-   - soil moisture state
+   - soil moisture state - this is critical for evaporation

 - less critical

-   - surface state (as long as modelling for a long period) as these will change rapidly
+   - surface state (as long as modelling for many days) as these will change rapidly.
+   - it is easy to just set this to be dry (e.g. summer) or wet (e.g. if rain has just occured)

 - meteorological variables

-   -  these can be determined from a wide range of data
+   -  These can be determined from a wide range of data (i.e. the same source as your forcing data)

 - snow conditions